cal-weng/Terminus-docs/docs/manual/olares/settings/remote-access.md

 ## Enforce access using VPN

 To ensure that all traffic to your private Olares applications is encrypted and routed securely, you can enforce VPN access.
-This ensures that connections to your Olares environment always go through the LarePass VPN, regardless of the network or device used.
+This ensures that connections to your Olares always go through the LarePass VPN, regardless of the network or device used.
+Enabling this mode will block accesses to Olares via reverse proxy.

 To enable the enforced VPN mode: